Peeling Bipartite Networks for Dense Subgraph Discovery: Introduction

 \subsection{Problem and Challenges}

-Our aim is to find many, if not all, dense regions in bipartite graphs and determine the relations among them by using peeling algorithms.
-A common practice in the literature for working with bipartite graphs has been creating co-occurrence (projection) graphs.
+Our aim is to find many, if not all, dense regions in bipartite graphs and determine the relations among them.
+Despite a few successful studies that directly focus on bipartite networks~\cite{Chen12, Beutel13}, a common practice in the literature for working with bipartite graphs has been creating co-occurrence (projection) graphs.
 Although the projection enables the use of well-studied unipartite graph mining algorithms~\cite{Borgatti97}, it has significant drawbacks:

 \begin{compactitem}[\leftmargin=-.15in$\bullet$] \item \textbf{Information loss and ambiguity:} Bipartite graphs comprise one-to-many relationship information, but this information is reduced to pairwise ties when projected to a weighted or unweighted unipartite form.
 Those pairwise ties are treated independently, which distorts the original information.
-In addition, projections are not bijective irrespective of the projection technique being used, which creates ambiguity. \item[$\bullet$] \textbf{Size inflation:} Each secondary vertex in the bipartite network with degree $d_i$ results in a $d_i$-clique in the projected graph.
-Thus, the number of edges in the projected graph can be as many as $\sum_{v \in V}{d_v\choose 2}$, whereas it is only $\sum_{v \in V}{d_v}$ in the bipartite network, where $V$ is the set of secondary vertices(see Table~\ref{tab:dataset}).
-Increase in the number of edges degrades the performance and also artificially boosts the clustering coefficients and local density measures in the projected graph. \end{compactitem}
+In addition, projections are not bijective irrespective of the projection technique being used, which creates ambiguity. \item[$\bullet$] \textbf{Size inflation:} A secondary vertex in a bipartite network with degree $d$ results in a $d$-clique in the projected graph.
+Thus, the number of edges in the projected graph can be as many as $\sum_{v \in V}{d_v\choose 2}$, whereas it is only $\sum_{v \in V}{d_v}$ in the bipartite network, where $V$ is the set of secondary vertices.
+Fig.~\ref{fig:bars} (left) shows the difference between some bipartite networks and their projections -- we observe up to 6 orders of magnitude increase in size, which degrades the performance.
+This also artificially boosts the clustering coefficients and the local density measures in the projected graph by creating many triangles.
+Regarding the smallest higher-order structures, a projection can have up to $699$ quadrillion triangles whereas its original bipartite network has $77$ billion butterflies (2,2-biclique), as in Fig.~\ref{fig:bars} (right). \end{compactitem}